StoicDreams/TaskProxy/webapp/d/en-US/root.md

 - Integrated [Tauri](https://tauri.app) framework for simplified development and deployments to multiple platform targets (Windows, Mac, Linux).
 - Integrated [WebUI](https://webui.stoicdreams.com) framework for layout, components, and default styling.
-- New Task Proxy desktop application is setup with CICD pipeline to build and publish app as changes are committed.
+- New Task Proxy desktop application is setup with CICD pipeline to build, code sign, and publish app as changes are committed.
+  - Code signing for Windows is working - Mac and Linux code signing coming soon.

 </webui-page-segment>